-The ENTSOs have used several sources to benchmark the different price forecasts and projections in order to conclude on the reference source to be used for the scenarios (IEA, Primes, Bloomberg, IHS).
+ENTSOG and ENTSO-E have used several sources to benchmark the different price forecasts and projections in order to conclude on the reference source to be used for the scenarios (IEA, Primes, Bloomberg, IHS).
 This assessment shows that the prices provided by the PRIMES, which considers the global context and development that influences commodity prices, in-line with the EC targets, is robust enough to be used as a reference for gas, oil and coal prices as well for the CO₂ price.
 Prices for nuclear, lignite and biofuels are kept the same as considered for TYNDP 2018.

 Starting from the PRIMES reference price for National Trends 2030, the CO₂ price will be increased in order to achieve a specific carbon budget as defined for each specific storyline and year.

-Figure 43: Summary of fuel price references
+Figure 48: Summary of fuel price references

-Table 5: Fuel prices in TYNDP 2020 scenarios
+Table 6: Fuel prices in TYNDP 2020 scenarios